samuelselasi/AfriLegal_API/backend/api/routers/regions/README.md

 * Updates -> `PUT` or `PATCH` and
 * Deletes -> `DELETE`

-articles of the constitution
+various regions of the African continent.
-of a particular country.

 ## Files